 Next, put on your safety glasses and use your hammer and cold chisel to undercut the border of the crack.
 The purpose of this step is to hold the patch in place.
 After this, take your paintbrush and coat the surface of the crack with the concrete bonding adhesive.

-Once you’re sure that the adhesive has dried completely, you can begin following the instructions on your concrete bag to mix the concrete.
+Once you are sure that the adhesive has dried completely, you can begin following the instructions on your concrete bag to mix the concrete.
 Using your trowel, fill the crack entirely with the mixture and then smooth and level the surface.
 Finally, allow the patch to cure for the recommended time on the bag.

 Regardless of your concrete project, Port Aggregates is here to help you from beginning to end.
 Whether you need help someone to fix indoor concrete cracks, outdoor cracks, or pour your entire driveway, we’ve got you covered.
 With over 40 years’ worth of experience in the industry, our skilled and professional salesmen are ready to help you every step of the way.
 Contact us today to request a quote!